 It's $10,000 every month, just for your charity.
 A small business would bite Google's hand clean off for the same grant, yet many charities put it off.
 A reminder, it's $10,000 EVERY MONTH until Google stop the program.
-Google Ad Grants has been around for 13 years.
+Google Ad Grants has been around for over 13 years.
 That means a charity without a Google Ad Grant has already missed out on over $1.5m.
 The right moment to start really is now.

 2. ATTRACT 200-300 VISITORS PER DAY TO YOUR WEBSITE.

 For many charities, this could be the largest source of traffic.
 Unless you're a prolific blogger, industry thought leader or source of interesting news, pulling in 200-300 people per day is a challenge for small charity but with a Google Ad Grant, it's totally possible.

 The holy grail, but let's be clear, people do not search Google for "charity to make a donation to".
 When a person likes your charity and trusts your charity, then they may donate.
 A Google Ad Grant is the first step in the journey of acquiring lots of lovely new donations.
 With a well thought out digital strategy, using a Google Ad Grant could start to pay off.